Azure/iot-edge-v1/v2/samples/azureiotedge-simulated-temperature-sensor/README.md

 This module is an example of a temperature sensor simulation Azure IoT Edge module.
 You can see its usage in the [Azure IoT Edge documentation](https://docs.microsoft.com/en-us/azure/iot-edge/).
 It continuously creates simulated temperature data and sends the message to the `temperatureOutput` endpoint.

+## Note about this code

+This code reflects the implementation details of the deployed `microsoft/azureiotedge-simulated-temperature-sensor:1.0-preview` container.
+It also extends the functionality to showcase the usage of direct methods and module twin property updates.
+To use the new features you have to build the container yourself and deploy it to a registry of your choice.

 ## Available Endpoints

-You can interact with the Temperature Simulator in several ways
+You can interact with the Temperature Simulator in several ways.

 ## Output Queue Endpoints